Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Plain English as a Repeatable Discipline

-One practical change Dom highlights is more rigorously enforced "plain English checks", including a deliberate reduction of acronyms and insider language.
+One practical change is more rigorously enforced "plain English checks", including a deliberate reduction of acronyms and insider language.

 Evidence and Feedback Loops Matter More

-Dom also points to heavier use of management information (MI), including client feedback, survey data, and Net Promoter Scores, to inform decisions and demonstrate better outcomes.
+Management information (MI) is also playing a larger role, including client feedback, survey data, and Net Promoter Scores, to inform decisions and demonstrate better outcomes.

 This is consistent with the direction in the FCA’s support review, which focuses on whether customers can get the support they need, through channels that work for them.